xavierpok/tp/docs/DeveloperGuide.md

 1. User requests to list persons
 2. Connexion shows a list of persons
 3. User requests to add tag to a person
-4. Connexion request for index of person
-5. User specifies index of person
-6. Connexion request for new tag of person
-7. User specifies new tag of person
-8. Connexion add person's tag
+4. Connexion add person's tag

     Use case ends.